 - What has been your favourite piece of work at Mace?

-- I'm part of the team delivering Olympicopolis; a new cultural and educational quarter in east London.
-I feel lucky to be involved in such a prestigious project and to be working with the organisation responsible for the Olympic legacy.
-As part of my role, I'm working with high-profile partners including Sadler's Wells, the London College of Fashion and the V&A Museum.
-I'm immensely proud of what we have achieved so far and excited for what's still to come.
+- I feel lucky to have been part of the team that is delivering Olympicopolis, a ne cultural and residential development on the Olympic Park site.
+As part of my role, I worked with high-profile partners including Sadler's Wells, the London College of Fashion and the V&A Museum.
+I'm immensely proud of what we achieved and what the team is continuing to deliver.

 - What advice would you give to someone looking to get into what you do?